Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

-The abrupt sensitivity decrease for $M_\phi < 2 \, \mathrm{MeV}$ is because, at these mediator masses and for $\sum m_\nu = 0.1 \, \mathrm{eV}$, the highest-energy $\nu$SI resonant absorption dip is below the smallest detectable energy.
+The abrupt sensitivity decrease for $M_\phi < 2 \, \mathrm{MeV}$ is because, at these mediator masses and for $\sum m_\nu = 0.1 \, \mathrm{eV}$, the highest-energy $\nu$SI resonant absorption dip is below the smallest detectable neutrino energy.
 Gen2 will only be sensitive to such small mediator masses if neutrino-neutrino scattering outside the resonance is relevant.
 This, as \cref{fig:off-res-flux} shows, only happens for coupling strengths $g \sim 0.1$.
 These results also illustrate that, since the low-energy statistics is very large (c.f.~\cref{fig:gen2_10MeV}), the presence of a single spectral feature is enough to probe $\nu$SI.
-This implies similar sensitivity to the NO and the IO (c.f. \cref{fig:dips}).